 Fishing: Fish stocking has been suspended in Two Buttes Reservoir.
 The fishery was opened to public salvage in 2019, with no limits on the number or size of fish caught imposed.
 Previously, the spot was popular for bass, catfish, and panfish.

-Hunting: Beyond the rifle range, hunting game is popular in the Two Buttes Reservoir SWA.
-Most commonly, hunted species include Antelope, Deer, Rabbit, Pheasant, Dove, Waterfowl and Quail.
+Hunting: Beyond the rifle range, the hunting game is popular in the Two Buttes Reservoir SWA.
+Most commonly, hunted species include Antelope, Deer, Rabbit, Pheasant, Dove, Waterfowl, and Quail.

 Wildlife Viewing: Two Buttes Reservoir is also home to many species of animal that are not commonly hunted.
 Snakes, toads, lizards, raccoons, turtles, and coyotes can all be spotted within the SWA.